 Sleep wearable sensor data: Sleep Latency

 Sleep data measured in child only.
 Sleep latency is a measure of the time gap between when the child lays down at bedtime until they fall asleep, as measured by the wearable sensor.
-Sleep latency is measured in minutes.
+Sleep latency is measured in minutes (range: 0-1440 minutes in a single day).
+Exploratory, but expect sleep latency time to decrease.

 Time frame: From enrollment until end of treatment period ( 8 weeks)